publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schXLIII/m__us_usc_t16_s397d.md

 ## § 397d.
 Administration

-    The Puʻuhonua o Ho̅naunau National Historical Park shall be administered by the Secretary of the Interior subject to the provisions of sections 1, 2, 3, and 4 of this title, as amended and supplemented, and such additional authority compatible therewith as is contained in sections 461 to 467 of this title, with regard to preservation of historic sites and objects of national significance.
+    The Puʻuhonua o Ho̅naunau National Historical Park shall be administered by the Secretary of the Interior subject to the provisions of sections 1, 2, 3, and 4  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of this title, as amended and supplemented, and such additional authority compatible therewith as is contained in sections 461 to 467  <sup>\[1\]</sup>  of this title, with regard to preservation of historic sites and objects of national significance.

 ([July 26, 1955, ch.
 385, § 5][/us/act/1955-07-26/ch385/s5], [69 Stat.
 379][/us/stat/69/379]; [Pub.
 L. 95–625, title III, § 305][/us/pl/95/625/s305], Nov.
 10, 1978, [92 Stat.
 3477][/us/stat/92/3477]; [Pub.
 L. 106–510, § 3(d)(1)][/us/pl/106/510/s3/d/1], Nov.
 13, 2000, [114 Stat.
 2364][/us/stat/114/2364].)

+ __References in Text__

+    Sections 1, 2, 3, and 4 of this title, referred to in text, were repealed by [Pub.
+L. 113–287, § 7][/us/pl/113/287/s7], Dec.
+19, 2014, [128 Stat.
+3272][/us/stat/128/3272].
+For disposition of sections, see Disposition Table preceding [section 100101 of Title 54][/us/usc/t54/s100101], National Park Service and Related Programs.

+    Sections 461 to 467 of this title, referred to in text, were repealed by [Pub.
+L. 113–287, § 7][/us/pl/113/287/s7], Dec.
+19, 2014, [128 Stat.
+3272][/us/stat/128/3272].
+For disposition of sections, see Disposition Table preceding [section 100101 of Title 54][/us/usc/t54/s100101].

  __Amendments__